Current Status

 • Discuss when self-determination may be limited due to risk

-IV.
-Skills and Frameworks for Ethical Decision-Making
+Objective #3: Skills and Frameworks for Ethical Decision-Making

 • Ethical assessment including laws, cultural values, and regulations